apache/druid/docs/content/ingestion/merge-segments.md

 With this configuration posted to [Coordinator Dynamic Configuration end point]("../configuration/coordinator.html#dynamic-configuration"), Coordinator will automatically merge imbalanced segments whose data sources are "wikipedia".
-Once it finds enough small segments whose total size is greater equal than `mergeBytesLimit`(500MB in the example), it will submit a Hadoop Index Task to reindex intervals covered by those imbalanced segments, using the dimensions specified in `dimensions` and aggregators specified in `metricsSpec`.
+Once it finds enough small segments whose total size is greater or equal than `mergeBytesLimit`(in the example, it is configured to 500MB on-disk size), it will submit a Hadoop Index Task to reindex intervals covered by those imbalanced segments, using the dimensions specified in `dimensions` (if not specified, it will use the `dimensions` in the existing segments) and aggregators specified in `metricsSpec`.